cwbaker/reyes/README.md

-# Sweet Render
+# Reyes

-*Sweet Render* is a toy micropolygon renderer based on the architecture described in the original REYES paper and The RenderMan Interface v3.2.1 from Pixar.
+*Reyes* is a toy micropolygon renderer based on the architecture described in the original REYES paper and The RenderMan Interface v3.2.1 from Pixar.

 ## Features